 For updated information on the company’s current outages, FirstEnergy’s storm restoration process and tips for staying safe, visit the 24/7 Power Center at www.firstenergycorp.com/outages.
 Penelec customers can find the latest information on Twitter@Penelec.

-Notice is hereby given by the Mifflin County Planning and Development Department that the Mifflin County Commissioners will hold their first public hearing on Thursday, August 1, 2019, at 9:00AM in the Mifflin County Courthouse, located at 20 North Wayne Street, Lewistown, PA 17004 on the second floor, in meeting room-A.
+Notice is hereby given by the Mifflin County Planning and Development Department that the Mifflin County Commissioners will hold their first public hearing on Thursday, September 26, 2019 at 3:30PM in the Mifflin County Courthouse, located at 20 North Wayne Street, Lewistown, PA 17044 on the second floor, in meeting room-B.